Michael Benson

 Adjunct Professor

 Casey Kaleba is a Certified Teacher and Fight Director with the Society of American Fight Directors.
 Casey has staged movement and fights for more than five hundred productions for opera and theatre including the Folger Theatre, Round House Theatre, Washington National Opera, Ford’s Theatre, Signature Theatre, Wolf Trap Opera, Spoleto Festival, Rorschach Theatre, and Olney Theatre Center.
 He has served as a guest artist in Sweden and Canada, worked as an audition choreographer for Marvel Universe Live, and spent several years smashing things on the YouTube show Men At Arms: Reforged.
-Casey is a proud member of SDC, the Stage Directors and Choreographers Society.
+He is a proud member of SDC, the Stage Directors and Choreographers Society.
 He has worked on department productions including Macbeth, Spring Awakening, Romeo & Juliet, Noises Off, and Les Liaisons Dangereuses.
-Casey teaches Stage Combat, Rapier and Dagger, and Swashbuckling.
+He teaches Stage Combat, Rapier and Dagger, and Swashbuckling.

 Email: dlandrum@umw.edu